7Block Labs

 if (res === FlashbotsTransactionResolution.TransactionIncluded) console.log('Included via Protect');

-• Uniswap Wallet “swap protection”: If you own the wallet UX, keep swap protection on by default (routes to Protect).
-This alone cuts public mempool exposure for retail flow. (support.uniswap.org)
+• Uniswap Wallet “Swap Protection”: If the wallet UX is under your control, make sure to keep swap protection turned on by default (it routes to Protect).
+This simple step can really trim down public mempool exposure for retail flows.
+Want to know more?
+Check it out here.

-Layer 3: AMM-level mitigations (Uniswap v4 hooks)
+Layer 3: AMM-level Mitigations (Uniswap v4 Hooks)

 function beforeSwap(address, PoolKey calldata key, IPoolManager.SwapParams calldata params, bytes calldata)